GeekDas

 1. Eid Prayers

-The day begins with special congregational prayers held at mosques or open prayer grounds.
+The day begins with special congregational prayers held at mosques or open prayer grounds called Eidgahs.

-Muslims must give charity before the Eid prayer so everyone can celebrate the festival.
+Muslims must give Fitrah before the Eid prayer to ensure that everyone, including the less fortunate, can participate in the celebrations.

 3. Family Gatherings

-Families visit relatives, exchange greetings such as “Eid Mubarak,” and enjoy festive meals.
+Families visit relatives, greet each other with "Eid Mubarak," and spend the day together enjoying festive meals.

 4. Traditional Foods